-Fig. 2 for Cu, and Supplementary Figs. S1-S4, for Sb, Sn, Fe, and Mn, respectively, show the control charts for traffic tracers for the five selected biomonitor/indicators with their obtained overlap element concentrations.
-Most of the figures and tables are shown in the supplementary file for space reasons.
-This does not mean that the tracers in the respective graphs are less important than those in the main text.
+Figures 2 for Cu, and Supplementary figures S1-S4, for Sb, Sn, Fe, and Mn, respectively, show the control charts for tracers of traffic for the five selected biomonitor/indicators with their obtained overlap element concentrations.
+(For reasons of space most of the figures and tables are shown in the supplementary file.
+This does not mean that the tracers in the respective graphs are any less important than those in the main text).